 - When all the sides are equal in length, the polygon is said to be a regular polygon.
 E.g., square.
 Otherwise, it is an irregular polygon.

 - A triangle is a polygon with a minimum number of sides, which is 3.

 - Their nomenclature is done on the basis of the number of sides they have.
 A polygon with 3 sides is called a triangle, with 4 sides is called a quadrilateral and with 5 sides is called a pentagon, and so on.

 In the following polygon:

-- AB and BC are the adjacent sides.
-So are BC and CD.
+- AB and BC are the adjacent sides

 To learn more about curves, polygons and angles, download Byju’s The Learning App.